harveyramer/harvey-ramer-blog/src/article/your-business-is-better.md

 Your story is your beacon—your signal flare.
 To attract customers to your spot on the map, launch your signal flare and share your message.

-We draw attention to your story; we don't make it up.
+Ethical marketers draw attention to your story; they don't make it up.
 It's yours.
 Only you can tell it.